-Hessie Trail to Lost Lake Trail is a 4.2 mile moderately trafficked out and back trail located near Eldora, CO that features a lake and is rated as moderate.
+Hessie Trail to Lost Lake Trail is a 4.2 mile moderately trafficked out and back trail located near Eldora, Colorado that features a lake and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible from June until September.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Vail: From the main Vail roundabout, travel west on North Frontage road for 1 mile.
 You'll see a sign on the right side of the road marked Piney Lake/Red Sandstone Road.
 Turn right at the sign.
 At 3/10 of a mile from the turnoff, follow the road to the right as it makes a hairpin turn and continues up the mountain.
 At 6/10 of a mile from the turnoff, you'll see a sign for Piney River Ranch at the beginning of a dirt road (FDR 700).
 To access the west trailhead, continue for 6 miles on Red Sandstone Road, passing Lost Lake Road.
 The west trailhead is located just before the intersection with FDR 701.To access the east trailhead, turn right off Red Sandstone Road onto Lost Lake Road.
 This road has many spurs and it's easy to get lost.
 Throughout three junctions, always take a left until the trailhead appears.

 Not as much snow as a few weeks ago, very windy on the lake, nice climb up to Lost lake!

 Not enough snow to snowshoe but beautiful hike.
 Definitely recommend getting spikes for your shoes as parts as icy

 Unfortunately I didn't have snowshoes but I can see this being a really fun trail to ease into snowshoeing.
 I made it through with hiking boots but snowshoes would've helped.